No one has favorited this theater yet

 Western Electric sound was installed to see the venue into the sound era, but the cinema was closed on the 4th February 1939, a year after Rhyl Entertainments opened the Regal Cinema and deemed the Cinema Royale redundant for their purposes.

 Woolworths quickly brought the site and converted it into a store.
-That in turn closed in 2009 and the venue now stands empty.
+They soon demolished the building to build a larger store which was closed in 2009.
+It is now a BM store.

 Just login to your account and subscribe to this theater